MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

 - [!INCLUDE [Medical and emergency usage](includes/pva-usage-limitations.md)]

 >[!IMPORTANT]
->You may install and use the sample code included in this documentation only for use with the Microsoft Power Virtual Agents service.
+>You may install and use the sample code included in this documentation only for use with the Microsoft Power Virtual Agents product.
 The sample code is licensed "as is" and is excluded from any service level agreements or support services.
 You bear the risk of using it.
 >Microsoft gives no express warranties, guarantees, or conditions and excludes all implied warranties, including merchantability, fitness for a particular purpose, and non-infringement.